jcabasc/ruby-refactoring-workshop/README.md

 3. Replace Method with Method Object

-This project is based on: https://github.com/tute/refactoring-workshop
+This workshop is based on: https://github.com/tute/refactoring-workshop

-So all the credits to him.
+So all the credits goes to him.